Learn about tools that will help you create your unique style

 You can apply styling options to multiple selected objects at the same time.
 If you see the Click + to replace mixed content caption under any of the options, it means that the selected objects have different settings for this option.
 A click over the plus icon will replace current settings with new ones common for all selected objects.
 In the figure below, this caption appears under the Fills section.

-The Tints section appears in the Inspector only when you select a group object or a symbol.
+The Tints section appears in the Inspector only when you select a group object or a component.

 Unlike other styling options, you can apply only one tint to an object.